 The translation of huevo in English is egg, but manda huevo is something totally different.
 When you move to Costa Rica, you will want to communicate with your local neighbors.
 In their own language of course, not in yours.
 They speak Spanish.
-Spanish is a real easy language to learn, if you make an effort.
+Spanish is a really easy language to learn if you make an effort.

 Just as every language has its own slang terms, “Ticos” use expressions like “pura vida” and “parado de uñas”.
 Or they yell “upe” when they are visiting someone.
 Have you figured out what a chunche and what a chorizo is yet?

 Many of those expressions are really difficult to translate as they are the essence of a language.
 It takes a while to master the essence of a language.
 Once you’re able to express yourself with those slang words, you’ll easily gain the trust of the local community.
 They’ll know immediately that you are one of them, or at least trying to be.
 Give it a shot; you’ll be surprised how much fun it is.

 Manda huevo is one of those words that has different meanings, depending on how it is used.
 It is difficult to translate.
 In English, manda huevo is used to express contempt, annoyance, or defiance or say that it’s too much or such a disappointment.
 Like saying “come one” or “for crying out loud”.
 The British call it bollocks.

 Pronunciation of manda huevo

 It is pretty simple to say “huevo” because you don’t pronounce the “h” and the “v” is a soft “b”.
 Got it?

 Oh and the “ue”?
 It’s kind of like “way vo” with a soft v.
 Like huevos rancheros but without the s at the end.

 Jeez, it’s harder than I thought…sorry

 In Costa Rica, some people might use the plural form of huevo – huevos for the same expression and you can also write it as güevo.